 On March 20, 2020, we notified our financing counterparties that we did not expect to be in a position to fund the anticipated volume of future margin calls under our financing arrangements in the near term as a result of market disruptions created by the COVID-19 pandemic.
-Since March 23, 2020, we have received notifications of alleged events of default and deficiency notices from several of our financing counterparties.
-Subject to the terms of the applicable financing arrangement, if we fail to deliver additional collateral or otherwise meet margin calls when due, the financing counterparties may be able to demand immediate payment by us of the aggregate outstanding financing obligations owed to such counterparties, and if such financing obligations are not paid, may be permitted to sell the financed assets and apply the proceeds to our financing obligations and/or take ownership of the assets securing our financing obligations.
+Subsequent to March 23, 2020, we received notifications of alleged events of default and deficiency notices from several of our financing counterparties.
+Subject to the terms of the applicable financing arrangement, if we had failed to deliver additional collateral or otherwise meet margin calls when due, the financing counterparties may have been able to demand immediate payment by us of the aggregate outstanding financing obligations owed to such counterparties, and if such financing obligations were not paid, may have been permitted to sell the financed assets and apply the proceeds to our financing obligations and/or take ownership of the assets securing our financing obligations.
 During this period of market upheaval, we engaged in discussions with our financing counterparties and entered into the Forbearance Agreement.
 During the Forbearance Period, we did not have any obligation to make any margin payments as it related to the Participating Counterparties.
 As described above, on June 10, we entered into a Reinstatement Agreement with the Participating Counterparties and the JPM Reinstatement Agreement which reinstates each Bilateral Agreement.
 As a result, we will be responsible for making any future margin payments with respect to any financing arrangements relating to these agreements.

-As of June 30, 2020, we have met all margin calls.
-Refer to Note 13 in the "Notes to Consolidated Financial Statements (Unaudited)" for more information on outstanding deficiencies.
+As of September 30, 2020, we have met all margin calls.
+Refer to Note 13 in the "Notes to Consolidated Financial Statements (Unaudited)" for more information on deficiencies which have since been settled.